 Why is long-term unemployment a problem?

 In comparison to past recessions, many more people who’ve lost work have been unemployed long-term.
 In May 2010 – after the official end of the recession – long-term unemployed workers accounted for as much as 46 percent of the total unemployed, according to BLS.
-In July 2014, the long-term unemployed still accounted for 33 percent of all unemployed.
 During the 1982-83 recession, by contrast, long-term unemployed workers made up at most 26 percent of the jobless.

 One major issue is that many of long-term unemployed workers may end up never rejoining the workforce.
 As the JEC report puts it: